pcarlip/pcarlip.pages.dev/content/Cell-Signaling.md

 I focused on the activation mechanism of the Raf protein.
-Like many of the proteins in the MAPK pathway, Raf is involved in promoting cell proliferation, and is frequently mutated in cancer.
+Like many of the proteins in the MAPK pathway, Raf is involved in promoting cell proliferation and is frequently mutated in cancer.
 Around 50% of melanomas have BRaf mutations, for instance.
 Raf activation has a large number of known steps, but the order and importance of many of the steps is unclear.
 In my preprint